xd009642/xd-tts/slides/melgen.typ

     - https://github.com/onnx/optimizer optimise the graphs for inference speed
     - https://docs.nvidia.com/deeplearning/tensorrt/onnx-graphsurgeon/docs/index.html graph surgeon, introspect and manipulate ONNX graphs
 ]

+#slide[
+    == ONNX and Tacotron2

+  - ONNX export splits the network into 3 subnetworks
+  - This is because of generally poor ONNX support in the ML ecosystem
+  - The ONNX export for default Tacotron2 vocoder doesn't even succeed, it panics instead during export!
+]

 #if include_speedy_speech [

     #slide[